reactjs/translations.react.dev/PROGRESS.template.md

 ### Hooks

 Everyone is hooked on hooks!
-People are really excited for these and it would be great for them to be translated.
+People are really excited about these and it would be great for them to be translated.

   * [ ] Introducing Hooks
   * [ ] Hooks at a Glance